PGCE Primary / Application and selection

 We recommend that you submit your application as soon after applications open as you are able to.
 Ensure that you enclose all the necessary documents, as the delay caused in having to seek any missing documents from you might adversely prejudice your application.

-Your application will be assessed by our admissions team and if successful, we will invite you to an interview.
+Your application will be assessed by our admissions team and if successful, we will invite you to an online interview.
 All universities interview candidates for PGCE courses.

 The interview process takes place over a half day, and includes the following: